steimelchrome/document-pip-explainer/explainer.md

   moved out of the page (that is the responsibility of the website to handle).
 - Allowing websites to open always-on-top widgets that outlive the webpage (the PiP window will close when the webpage is closed).

+### Use cases

+#### Custom video player

+While the existing Picture-in-Picture API for HTMLVideoElement allows a website to provide a Picture-in-Picture video experience, it is very limited in what inputs the window can take and the look-and-feel of those inputs.
+With a full Document in Picture-in-Picture, the website can provide custom controls and inputs (e.g. captions, playlists, time scrubber, liking/disliking videos, etc) to improve the user's PiP video experience.

+#### Video conferencing

+It is common for users to leave the tab during a video conferencing session for various reasons (e.g. presenting another tab to the call or multitasking) while still wishing to see the call, so it's a prime use case for Picture-in-Picture.
+As above, the current experience a video conferencing website can provide via the HTMLVideoElement PiP API is limited in style and input.
+With a full Document in Picture-in-Picture, the webiste can easily combine multiple video streams into a single PiP window and provide custom controls like sending a message, muting another user, raising a hand, etc.

 ## Example code